alacrity-ai/shipwright-survivors/README.md

     - [ ] Need to show summary of all the unlockables within that mission.

   - [ ] Need some kind of mission mutator system for replayability!!!
+    - [ ] Maybe a 10 minute version, and a 20 minute version?

-  - [ ] Completely clearing a Vortex Incident should end it immediately
+  - [ ] Completely clearing a Vortex Incident should end it immediately!

   - [ ] Todos, add difficulty level selection to mission selection.
     - [ ] Difficulty scaling should scale enemy quantity, and enemy power.
 1.5 Power, 1.0 density = elite, 1.0 power 0.75 density = hard, 0.5 power 0.5 density = normal
     - [ ] Diffuculty should also scale the amount of cores received in mission debriefing